Humour, Popular Culture, Trivia, Etc.

 1989: Marc-André Hamelin, Praeambulum to an Imaginary Piano Symphony

-From 23 to 26 January 1989 the pianist Marc-André Hamelin wrote a Praeambulum to an Imaginary Piano Symphony: Homage to Kaikhosru Shapurji Sorabji (1892-1988) (4 pp.) which carries at the end the following inscription (in French, here rendered in English): “To my very dear friend Marc-André Roberge, one of the boldest defenders [or champions] of the Sorabji ‘cause’, as a token of admiration, gratitude, and friendship.”
-The piece may have been played only once, for the dedicatee’s private ears, on 31 May 1989, in a practice studio at the Faculty of Music at Laval University (Québec City).
-It is fully playable, and not more difficult than any piece by Sorabji with the same “look and feel”.
-There is much humour in the interpretive directions: gridando, con brutalità; quasi confuso; comme un marteau pneumatique [like a pneumatic drill]; etc. This “exponentiation” of Sorabji's directions was part of the fun of writing the short homage piece.
-Looking at the piece a few years later, he found that he had overdone this aspect to some extent.
-A copy of the manuscript can be ordered from the Sorabji Archive.
-See a fuller description of the events surrounding the first performance on a separate page.
+The first performance, for the dedicatee’s private ears, took place on 31 May 1989, in a rehearsal studio at the Faculty of Music of Laval University (Québec City).
+It is fully playable, and no more difficult than any other piece by Sorabji with the same “look and feel”.
+There is a lot of humour in the interpretative directions: gridando, con brutalità; quasi confuso; comme un marteau pneumatique [like a pneumatic drill]; etc. This “exponentiation” of Sorabji’s directions was part of the fun of writing the short homage piece.
+Looking at the piece a few years later, Hamelin found that he had exaggerated this aspect to some extent.
+See a fuller description of the events surrounding the private performance.

 1989: Marc-André Hamelin, Christmas Card to Marc-André Roberge